Starting to DJ

 But where to start?

-These days, starting to DJ means in most cases to buy a entry level controller and learn the software that comes with it.
+These days, starting with DJing means in most cases to buy an entry-level controller and learn the software that comes with it.
 You could also go fully old school and buy a mixer and two turntables, but that means you will have to invest in records and that can be quite an investment.
 Unless you use DVS and digital files on your computer, but that’s a bit too advanced for now.

 I wouldn’t recommend that approach.